-Elderflower is known to support the body's natural fever response, soothe the skin, as an expectorant, and soothe digestive discomforts and more.
+Elderflower is known to support the body's optimal body temperature, soothe the skin, as an expectorant, and soothe digestive discomforts and more.

 Elder is often cultivated as an ornamental shrub with numerous cultivars available at most nurseries.
 The flowers and berries should never be eaten fresh; they contain a mildly toxic alkaloid that is destroyed with cooking.
 The Commission E Monographs list elder flower as safe and nontoxic, with no known drug interactions, restrictions, contraindications or drug interactions.
 The berry is considered a food.

 Some of Our Products Containing Elderberry and Elderflower:

 - Kick-Ass Daily Immune With Elderberry & Astragalus

 For educational purposes only.
 This information has not been evaluated by the Food and Drug Administration.
 This information is not intended to diagnose, treat, cure, or prevent any disease, or to sell any product.